thatsarunb4u/sngtel/README.md

 Since there wasn't much time, I'd only created the above two services as a PoC.

+I've attached the mindmap diagram that I was making while solutioning.
+Filename is MindMap.jpeg.
+Owing to lack of time, I couldn't draw a proper relationship diagram.
+Please reach out to me should you need one for better readability.

 For any queires, please reach out to me.

 Had a wonderful experience working on this assignment.
 Can't wait to explain things during the face-to-face interview.
 Thanks for the opportunity given.